Whiting Williams: Education

-Early career (1904-1918)
+Early career (1904–1918)

 Williams career started when he took a position as manager of the University Travel Bureau.
 He held this job until 1904, when he wrote a letter to the President of Oberlin College, Henry C. King, during his trip to Europe.
 In this, he suggested that a college president needed a full-time assistant to look after the less academic problems facing a school.
 In November of that same year Williams received a reply to his letter in which he was appointed assistant to the President.
 He held this position until 1912, and within this time period he met and married his first wife, Caroline Harter.

 In 1912, Williams moved to Cleveland, Ohio to co-found the Cleveland Federation for Charity and Philanthropy.
 This organization was based on the premise that the competition of charitable organizations with each other for contributions was detrimental to their best interests.
 In response to this, the Cleveland Federation proposed that a single organization conduct a single massive fund drive and disburse the contributions among the various charitable groups in the city.
 The Federation was groundbreaking in this attempt, and provided the foundation for what are known as Community Chest, United Fund, and United Way.
-In 1917, the organizations name changed to the Welfare Federation of Cleveland and Williams title became executive secretary within the Federation.
+In 1917, the organization's name changed to the Welfare Federation of Cleveland and Williams' title became executive secretary within the Federation.
 He pioneered more than 2,400 United Appeals.

-In 1916, Williams obtained a group promoting and selling group insurance as a special representative for the Equitable Life Assurance Society.
-A position as such was a novice concept at the time.
-Amidst the transitions he underwent in terms of his career, Williams grew concerned that his name was too popular, fearing that people might not be able to distinguish him among so many.
+With a growing family, in 1916 Williams began selling group life insurance as a special representative for the Equitable Life Assurance Society with the belief that this would be the wave of the future and that this would be a service to workers that could not afford individual insurance policies.
+Amidst the transitions he underwent in terms of his career, Williams grew concerned that his name was too popular, fearing that people might not be able to distinguish him among so many others.
 Therefore, in June 1917 he had his name legally changed from Charles Williams to Whiting Williams.

 In 1918, Williams moved to industrial world, to become Vice President and Personnel Director of Cleveland Hydraulic Pressed Steel Co.